NadiaSalah/Edraak-Store/README.md

 ### Admin:
 - [x] An Admin account should be created by the developer.
 - [x] The admin should be able to log into the website.
-- [ ] The logged-in admin should be able to create, list, update, and delete different product categories and subcategories.
+- [x] The logged-in admin should be able to create, list, update, and delete different product categories and subcategories.
-- [ ] The logged-in admin should be able to create, list, update, and delete different products.
+- [x] The logged-in admin should be able to create, list, update, and delete different products.
-- [ ] The logged-in admin should be able to add and remove products from subcategories.
-- [ ] The logged-in admin should be able to see a list of customer orders.
+- [x] The logged-in admin should be able to see a list of customer orders.
 - [ ] The logged-in admin should be able to view the details of customer orders.
 - [ ] The logged-in admin should be able to update any order’s status.
-- [ ] The logged-in admin should be able to log out of the website.
+- [x] The logged-in admin should be able to log out of the website.

 ### Customer: